 Sleep is something that's essential to a productive lifestyle.
 When we don't get enough, we feel fatigued, don't think as clearly and may find we are grumpy when engaging with others.
-Stress, your mindset and even the things you eat or drink can all play a role in whether or not you sleep well.
-Keep reading for useful tips.
+Problems like stress, your mindset and even the things you eat or drink can all play a role in whether or not you sleep well.

 Some people can't fall asleep for hours after they drink caffeine or have heavy meals.
 If you suspect your trouble sleeping is related to the things you're eating or drinking, keep a diary for a month to record both your sleeping and eating schedules.
-Then, see if you spot a pattern.
+From there you should be able to spot a pattern.
 It’s also worth noting that the food that’s eaten before sleep can affect dreams and the quality of sleep, not just falling asleep.

 Life is incredibly stressful.
 Work can be difficult.
 Family life is full of complications.
 Financial problems can lead to serious stress.
-If you find you're typically so anxious about the usual stresses of life that sleep seems like a virtual impossibility, start coaching yourself through some guided meditations that are specific for promoting relaxation and helping you get to sleep.
+If you find you're typically so anxious about the usual stresses of life that sleep seems like a virtual impossibility, start coaching yourself through some guided meditation.
+Choose medications that promote relaxation.
+Meditation is something that doesn’t work really well immediately.
 Meditation is something you should get better at over time, so it's worth doing regularly even if you find it frustrating at first.

 While there’s plenty of lifestyle options, it’s entirely possible that part of your trouble sleeping is because the bed you’re using isn’t good enough.
 Spring or hybrid mattresses help people who need stiffer beds.
 Memory foam can be especially comfortable and relaxing.